Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Statistical Results

-network-level tools rely on extracting files from traffic.
-Our analysis revealed that visibility into those network streams was not as reliable as expected.
-All of the 3,536 file samples used in the analysis were delivered over hypertext transfer protocol (HTTP) protocol, and 200 of the malware samples were also delivered over four additional protocols to examine whether network-level detectors varied in detection ability across protocols.
+The two network-level tools rely on extracting files from traffic and claimed accommodation of multiple protocols.
+As such, we ran a small test using multiple protocols.
+Our results revealed that visibility into those network streams was not as reliable as expected.
+All of the 3,536 file samples used in the analysis were delivered over the HTTP protocol.
+To test the network tools' capabilities across protocols, 200 of the malware samples were also delivered over four additional protocols.
+To deliver files over multiple protocols, web downloads (HTTP), external file transfers (FTP), internal file transfer (SMB), attachments to emails (SMTP), and clear-text TCP via Netcat were used.
+Netcat was used to test a vendor's claim that it could detect files sent in this manner.
 We present the counts of correctly detected samples for these 200 malware samples on the five total protocols in Table \ref{tab:detection-across-protocols}.
-(Note that the Network Static Tool has an email client that was not used in this analysis, and so its performance on email was not determined).
+The network static tool has an email client that was not used in this analysis, and so its performance on email was not determined.
 All network transmissions were unencrypted.
-The protocols evaluated included email, server message block (SMB), transmission control protocol (TCP), file transfer protocol (FTP), and HTTP.
-Both network IDS tools require de-/un-encrypted traffic. \textbf{These results show that the tools' ability to detect varies greatly by protocol, and this does not include the complexity induced by encrypted traffic}, for example, where these tools would sit downstream of a companion de-crypter. \textbf{Furthermore, recalling that network-level malware detectors generally do not prevent malware, as host-based tools do, the evidence suggests that network-level tools be considered only as complementary tools, enhancing host and other detectors, not lone malware defenses. }
+Both network IDS tools require de-/un-encrypted traffic.
+These results show that the tools' capabilities to detect varies greatly by protocol, and this does not include the complexity induced by the realistic assumption that these tools would sit downstream of a companion decrypter.